The following activities can be marked as multi-instance:

 outputCollection defines the name of the variable under which the collected output is stored (e.g.

-outputElement defines the variable the output of the instance is collected from (e.g.
+outputElement is an expression that defines the output of the instance (e.g.

 outputCollection at the same index as the